lynnfaraday/aresmush.com/features/ares-for-admins.md

 * FS3 Skills, Chargen and Combat*
 * and more

-(*) FS3 can be replaced easily, and several other RPG systems are available as Ares plugins.
+(*) FS3 can be replaced easily, and several other RPG systems are available for easy installation.

 ## Easy Configuration